-Hot Gas Recycle
+Compressor Surge Control: Hot Gas Recycle Valve

 Although the anti-surge valve (ASV) is the chief protector, in brownfield projects, often the ASV becomes inadequate to deal with a compressor surge due to the addition of new compressors in parallel or series (e.g., booster compressors), change of plant piping or change of vapor composition.
 In these situations, a necessity arises to recycle more flow for which an additional ASV with quick opening characteristics is installed in parallel to the first ASV.
-When such solutions still fail to stop a surge event from occurring, a hot gas recycles (a.k.a HGV) is used as a last resort.
-The second image below shows a gas compressor with a hot gas recycle and whose operating point moved away from the surge line during an emergency shutdown.
+When such solutions still fail to stop a compressor surge event from occurring, a hot gas recycles (a.k.a HGV) is used as a last resort.
+The second image below shows a gas compressor with hot gas recycles whose operating point moved away from the compressor surge line during an emergency shutdown.

 In recent decades, with tools such as dynamic simulation, the quantity of hot gas to be recycled can be determined without recycling immoderate amounts of hot gas that can overheat the gas compressor with bearings and seals failing.
-Excessive hot gas recycle also shortens the efficacy of the lube oil that is used for lubrication purposes.
+Excessive hot gas recycling also shortens the efficacy of the lube oil that is used for lubrication purposes.

 The Hot gas recycles valve is always to be used in tandem with the ASV and only during an emergency shutdown (ESD).
 A hot gas recycle/bypass system consists of piping with an On-Off Valve that is motor operated and can have a full opening time of < 1 sec (for valves between 4” to 16”).
 For larger On-Off Valves (above 16”), the time is taken to be < 2 sec.
-In the case of an electric motor-driven compressor, the power source for the motor-operated HGV must be independent lest during a power failure the motor-operated HGV becomes futile.
+In the case of an electric motor-driven compressor, the power source for the motor-operated HGV must be independent lest, during a power failure, the motor-operated HGV becomes futile.

 The hot gas piping should also be laid as short as possible between the discharge line and the suction line to have a fast response.
 During an ESD scenario (e.g., power loss), taking a conservative approach for design purposes, the control output signal from the compressor driver after a trip, takes ~300 milliseconds to reach the Distributed Control System (DCS) and another ~300 milliseconds from the DCS to reach the HGV to open.
 However, with advances in technology, these timings can be considered at ~100 milliseconds.

-Deviations from Design Criteria
+Deviations from Design Criteria for Compressor surge control

 As a thumb rule, the hot gas system is sized for 50% (max) during the FEED stage.
 However, this needs to be checked with a dynamic simulation study since over-sizing the Hot gas system can cause the compressor to overheat the bearings and seals.
 As per API 617 (7th Edition, 2002), Clause 188.8.131.52, it states,